kcaisley/frida/docs/cdac_pex.md

 sampling noise.

-`Main` and `diff` are the sums of every topplate-to-corresponding-bottom-plate coupling over the 16 bits. `Main + diff` is the physical bottom-plate loading;
+`Main` and `diff` are the sums of every topplate-to-corresponding-bottom-plate coupling over the 16 conversion stages. `Main + diff` is the physical bottom-plate loading;
 `effective` is `main - diff`, the signal-producing switched term. `Non-CDAC` is `topplate total - main - diff`.
 In the standalone arrays it is exactly the identified topplate-to-shield capacitance.
 In a complete historical ADC it